ahmedragab20/ahmedragab20/README.md

 ## 🚀 About Me

-I'm a passionate Frontend engineer with experience in developing robust and scalable applications.
-I enjoy working with new technologies and learning new things.
-My areas of expertise include:
+I'm a passionate Frontend engineer with experience in developing **robust** and **scalable** applications.
+I enjoy working with new technologies and continuously expanding my knowledge.
+Here are the key areas I specialize in:

 - JavaScript
 - TypeScript